Fort Worth Police Department: Sidearms

-In 2010, officers began using either the Glock 17 or 22, in 9x19 Parabellum and .40 S&W, respectfully.
-This was done to reduce costs from the Sig Sauer P226.
+In 2010, officers began using either the Glock 17 or 22, in 9x19 Parabellum and .40 S&W, respectively.
+This was done to reduce costs from the SIG Sauer P226.

 Rank structure and insignia

 Line-of-duty deaths

 Since the establishment of the Fort Worth Police Department, 58 officers have died in the line of duty.

 The causes of death are as follows:

 Fallen officers are recognized publicly at the Fort Worth Police and Firefighters' Memorial on 7th Street.